Crime king Jo Nesboe's tale of revenge has echoes of his own father

 “I wanted to build a story around the idea of an avengeful God and the article of faith on Jesus as the executioner of an all powerful God who judges who lives and who dies,” he said.

 “What if we took it seriously and saw an avengenful son who exacts revenge for him and his father?”
-Nesboe, 54, told Reuters in a cafe in his western Oslo neighbourhood of Majorstua.
+Nesboe, 54, told Reuters in a cafe in his western Oslo neighborhood of Majorstua.

 The book may have been Nesboe’s way to explore his own relationship with his father, especially his discovery as a teenager that he had fought with the Germans on the eastern European front.